Here Are The Questions The Government Needs To Answer About The Grenfell House Fire

 Could this fire result in changes to other high-rise blocks?

-Mayor of London Sadiq Khan has insisted the emergency services are still focussed on putting out the fire and rescuing as many people as possible from the tower block rather than worrying about the investigation.
+Mayor of London Sadiq Khan has insisted the emergency services are still focused on putting out the fire and rescuing as many people as possible from the tower block rather than worrying about the investigation.

 However, earlier in the day he told BBC Radio 4's Today programme that he had wider concerns about the state of the capital's housing.